IsraelJulio/repetition-app/README.md

 # Repetition

-**Repetition** é uma aplicação web desenvolvida com Angular que tem como objetivo organizar, repetir e reforçar informações importantes ao longo do tempo — ideal para estudos, memorização e produtividade pessoal.
+**Repetition** is a web application built with Angular, designed to help users organize, revisit, and reinforce important information over time — ideal for studying, memorization, and personal productivity.

-O projeto utiliza uma estrutura moderna baseada no Angular CLI, proporcionando uma base sólida, escalável e de fácil manutenção para desenvolvimento front-end.
+The project uses a modern structure powered by Angular CLI, providing a solid, scalable, and maintainable foundation for front-end development.

 ---

-## 🚀 Tecnologias
+## 🚀 Technologies

 * Angular (v15.2.10)
 * TypeScript